5 cool things you can do with your router’s USB port!

 Now that you have your hard drive connected to your router’s USB port, this is a perfect time to set up your backup.
 You can use Windows 10 internal backup software to set it up or you can just free apps like SyncBackFree which is just incredible.

 - Go into Windows Settings

 - Select the hard drive you want to back up to

-- Select how often you would like the backup to run and how long it needs to be retained for
+- Now select how often you would like the backup to run and how long it needs to be retained for

-- Select the folders you want to automatically back up
+- Pick the folders you want to automatically back up

 This one comes with a bit of a disclaimer as this only works if your router has that facility.
 If you have poor internet service in your area but have amazing cellular service, then try this: